The compounds in marijuana are heavily affected by oxygen, light and temperature.

 The research analyzed 24 samples of cannabis over a period of four years.
-These samples were stored in four locations, all with different controlled conditions, and were later compared to each other for their THC, CBN, and CBD levels.
+These samples were stored in four different locations, all with controlled conditions, and were later compared to each other for their THC, CBN, and CBD levels.

 When marijuana is stored at room temperature, its THC levels lower while the CBN levels rise.
-When cannabis is refrigerated, the effects are similar, only slowed down.
+When marijuana is refrigerated, the effects are similar, only slowed down.
 When cannabis is frozen, the THC levels stay the same, unaffected by the passage of time.
-Interestingly enough, cannabis’ CBD levels remained unaltered by time and storage conditions.
+Interestingly enough, cannabis’s CBD levels remained unaltered no matter the time or storage conditions.